-Don't Use Finland as a Case Against Early and Baby Reading
+Don't Use Finland as a Case Against Baby Reading

-Teaching your baby to read, also called baby reading, is becoming more and more popular.
+Teaching babies to read is becoming more and more popular.
 As a result, critics of the practice are becoming more vocal.
 Finland is sometimes brought up as an argument against baby reading.

 These critics of teaching babies, toddlers or preschoolers to read point to Finland as a case against early and baby reading because students in Finland start formal schooling at the age of 7, yet they are one of the top scorers on the Programme for International Student Assessment (PISA) exam, which is taken by students in dozens of countries every three years.